 - cooperate with collegial bodies, associations and corporations representing the Polish academic and scientific communities;

-- cooperate with the Ministry of National Education and other ministries, authorities and organisations acting for the benefit of science and national education;
+- cooperate with the Ministry of Science and Higher Education and other ministries, authorities and organisations acting for the benefit of science and national education;

 - act to enhance the quality of education;

 - act to support subjectivity of students as well as flexibility and diversification of available forms of studies which result from the wealth of tradition of higher education institutions;

 - act to support a balanced development of the system of higher education comprising of all types of higher education institutions,

 - provide rectors of member institutions with information and guidance in the area of institution management.